- What data does the air purifier measure? (PM 2.5, PM 1, PM 10, TVOC, humidity, temperature)

 PM 10 are inhalable coarse particles 10 μm (micrometre) or less in diameter that can inflame airways and lungs.
 PM10 may include dust, pollen and mould.

-In addition, some Well AX7 also come equipped with a volatile organic compound (VOC) sensor, a temperature sensor as well as a humidity sensor - the measurement data from all of these sensors is available to view and track in the Wellbeing App.
+In addition, some Well AX7 also come equipped with a volatile organic compound (VOC) sensor, a temperature sensor as well as a humidity sensor - the measurement data from all of these sensors is available to view and track in the AEG App.

 Total Volatile Organic Compounds (TVOC) are emitted gases from certain solids or liquids, including a variety of chemicals, that can accumulate in your home.
 Not all VOCs are harmful, many VOCs are relatively benign.
 For example, oranges and coffee beans emit VOCs.